RobeHerrera/ImageTransferTCP/README.md

 Functionality:
 1.- We need to Run the Server (Server opt = 0).
-2.- Connect with the Client (Client opt = 0).
+2.- Connect with the Client (Client opt = 0), It will asked for the host address and port.
-3.- The Server send a image to the Client (Server opt = 5).
+3.- The Server send a image to the Client (Server opt = 3).
 4.- The Client must accept this connection (Client opt = 3).
 5.- Confirm in the console that the verification of exiftool has been done.